 The Group's approach to corporate social responsibility reflects what the Group does to voluntarily contribute to the communities in which it operates.
 It is designed to inspire its staff while building rewarding relationships with its communities beyond its core business activities.
-In 2020, the Group worked on strengthening the relationship with non-profits and non-governmental organisations and acted based on their needs.
-In 2020, the Bank partnered with various non-profit organisations including Emirates Red Crescent, Emirates Foundation, the Special Olympics, the United Nations and SOS, with the aim of:
+The Group works on strengthening its relationship with non-profits and non-governmental organisations and acting based on their needs.
+In 2020, FAB partnered with various non-profit organisations including Emirates Red Crescent, Emirates Foundation, the Special Olympics, the United Nations and SOS, with the aim of: